swax/NAISYS/README.md

   - `llmail` - A context friendly 'mail system' used for agent to agent communication
   - `llmynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
   - `genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path
+  - `subagent` - A way for LLMs to start/stop their own sub-agents.
+Communicating with each other with `llmail`.
+Set the `subagentMax` in the agent config to enable.

 ## Running NAISYS from Source